-Belmont Stakes 2020 Predictions: Experts See Potentially Major Upset In First Leg Of Triple Crown
+Belmont Stakes 2020 Predictions: Experts See Potential Major Upset In First Leg Of Triple Crown

-The Belmont Stakes look very different in 2020, serving for the first time ever as as the opening leg of the Triple Crown with the Kentucky Derby and Preakness both pushed back several months due to the effects of the coronavirus.
+The Belmont Stakes look very different in 2020, serving for the first time ever as the opening leg of the Triple Crown, with the Kentucky Derby and Preakness both pushed back several months due to the effects of the coronavirus.
 Some experts picking the event think the results of the race itself could be even more unusual.

 The report noted that Tiz The Law showed strong instincts in races so far, staking out a deliberate pace early and finding the right moment to hit his fastest gear and pull away.
 And while the location of the race likely won’t sway the outcome too much, the report noted that Tiz The Law is a local horse for the New York race, raised by Sackatoga Stable and bred by Twin Creeks Farm.

-But some experts see the potential for a major upset in their 2020 Belmont Stakes predictions — which, given the high odds for Tiz The Law, could be almost any other horse in the field.
-Ellis Starr of America’s Best Racing predicts that Fore Left at 30-to-1 odds could have a chance at knocking off the far-and-away favorite.
+But some experts see the potential for a major upset in their 2020 Belmont Stakes predictions, which, given the high odds for Tiz The Law, could be almost any other horse in the field.
+Ellis Starr of America’s Best Racing predicts that Fore Left at 30-1 odds could have a chance at knocking off the far-and-away favorite.

 “Although Tiz the Law is the one to beat on paper, I’m going to take a shot with Fore Left to post the upset in the Belmont Stakes,” Starr wrote.
 “The colt won the first two starts of his career last May and June, both sprints including the Tremont Stakes at Belmont Park, then after two months off he wasn’t disgraced a bit when ending up third, a neck behind the runner-up in the Best Pal Stakes at Del Mar.”

-Andy Serling of the New York Racing Association also liked the potential upset chances of Max Player at 15-to-1 odds, though noted he is not trying to go against the favorite in Tiz The Law.
+Andy Serling of the New York Racing Association also liked the potential upset chances of Max Player at 15-1 odds, though noted he is not trying to go against the favorite in Tiz The Law.

 The full Belmont Stakes odds and post positions can be found at the race’s official website.
 Post time is scheduled for 5:42 p.m.
 ET.